 The College contracts with Anthem Blue Cross and Blue Shield Insurance for hospitalization and major medical insurance, Delta Dental Plan of Ohio for dental insurance and Vision Service Plan for Vision insurance.
 The College pays 90% of the total monthly premiums for this insurance coverage and the employee pays the remaining 10%.
+The College pays 80% of the total monthly premiums for hospitalization and major medical and the employees pay the remaining 20%.
 Premiums are paid from the same funds that pay the employees' salaries.